WoodWing/elvis-API-samples/README.md

 Use and customize them yourself
 --------
 We encourage you to download the samples and customize them.
-They can provide a good starting point to build your own interfaces and apps on top of elvis.
+They can provide a good starting point to build your own interfaces and apps on top of Elvis.

-To use the samples on your own elvis server, place them in the "<config>/html_public" folder of your elvis server.
+To use the samples on your own Elvis server, place them in the "<config>/html_public" folder of your Elvis server.
 They will then be available on the following url: http://<yourserver>/controller/html_public/...

 Some of the samples auto-login using the 'guest' user.
-You will have to either change that, or enable the guest user in "<config>/internal-users.properties.txt" and setup appropriate permissions for that user in elvis.
+You will have to either change that, or enable the guest user in "<config>/internal-users.properties.txt" and setup appropriate permissions for that user in Elvis.

 API Documentation
 --------
-Documenation for the elvis API is available at: [docs.elvisready.com](http://docs.elvisready.com/docs/api)
+Documentation for the Elvis API is available at: [https://elvis.tenderapp.com/kb](https://elvis.tenderapp.com/kb/api)

 How to contribute